Gloria Gaynor's Park Avenue Sound

 Gloria Gaynor's Park Avenue Sound is the fifth album by Gloria Gaynor.
 It was released in 1978 on Polydor Records.

 History

-Gloria Gaynor's Park Avenue Sound includes the moderate hit singles, "You're All I Need To Get By" and "This Love Affair"; The latter lists Gloria Gaynor as co-writer.
-"For the First Time in My Life" has appeared on several compilations of Gloria Gaynor's recordings, including an album in the Universal Masters Collection series of albums, which were a series of budget-priced albums consisting of artists that have been signed on labels owned by Universal Music Group.
+Gloria Gaynor's Park Avenue Sound features the moderate hit singles "You're All I Need to Get By" and "This Love Affair," the latter co-written by Gloria Gaynor herself.
+The track "For the First Time in My Life" has been included in several compilations of Gaynor's work, including an album from the Universal Masters Collection series.
+This series of budget-friendly releases highlighted artists signed to labels under the umbrella of Universal Music Group.

 The album was remastered and reissued with bonus tracks in 2013 by Big Break Records.